bormaxi8080/starred/README.md

 ## Others

+- [flipperdevices/flipperzero-sd-card-examples](https://github.com/flipperdevices/flipperzero-sd-card-examples) - Examples of all types of files stored on Flipper Zero SD card
 - [paulpogoda/OSINT-Tools-Taiwan](https://github.com/paulpogoda/OSINT-Tools-Taiwan) - A list of OSINT resources and tools that may be useful to you when conducting investigations related to Taiwan (officially the Republic of China | ROC)
 - [paulpogoda/OSINT-Tools-UK](https://github.com/paulpogoda/OSINT-Tools-UK) - A list of OSINT resources and tools that may be useful to you when conducting investigations related to The United Kingdom
 - [cr0nx/awesome-linux-attack-forensics-purplelabs](https://github.com/cr0nx/awesome-linux-attack-forensics-purplelabs) - This page is a result of the ongoing hands-on research around advanced Linux attacks, detection and forensics techniques and tools.